ember <action> <item> <name>

 <aside>

-⚠️ It seems that Ember.JS forgets to link the components when adding addons through the ember-cli
+⚠️ It seems that Ember.JS forgets to link the components when adding addons through the ember-cli in some cases.
+Make sure, after installing all your addons, to run npm link to make sure that all symlinks are configured correctly.

 </aside>